Boston Latin School: 17th and 18th centuries

 Until the 19th century, the Latin School admitted only male students and hired only male teachers.
 Helen Magill White was the school's first female graduate and the first American woman to earn a doctorate.
 Magill White was the only female pupil at the school when she attended.

+19th century

+Until the middle of the 19th century, BLS was popular among the Boston upper class.
+Under the headmastership of Epes Sargent Dixwell (1836-1851), the school moved into a new facility on Bedford Street.
+In 1844, Dixwell organized the Boston Latin School Association to support the school.

+At mid-century, the City of Boston banned BLS from employing or teaching individuals who lived outside city limits.
+In response, Dixwell (who lived in Cambridge) broke away and started the Dixwell School, an exclusive private school that drew away affluent families from BLS.

-Later, the Girls' Latin School was founded in 1877.
+In 1877, the Girls' Latin School was founded.
+A cadet corps was founded during the American Civil War but was later disbanded in the early 1960s.

+20th century

+In 1967, the school appointed Marie Frisardi Cleary and Juanita Ponte as the first two women in its academic faculty.
+Cornelia Kelley was the school's first female headmaster, serving from 1998 until her retirement in 2007, after which Lynne Mooney Teta became headmaster.
 Boston Latin admitted its first co-educational class in 1972.

-The school appointed Marie Frisardi Cleary and Juanita Ponte as the first two women in its academic faculty in 1967.
-Cornelia Kelley was the school's first female headmaster, serving from 1998 until her retirement in 2007, after which Lynne Mooney Teta became headmaster.
+21st century

 In 2016, Mooney Teta resigned amid a federal probe into racially charged incidents at the school.
 In 2017, Rachel Skerritt became the first person of color to serve as headmaster.
-Skerritt resigned at the conclusion of the 2021-22 school school year and was succeeded in the retitled position of Head of School by elementary principal and fellow Latin School alumnus Jason Gallagher.
+Skerritt resigned at the conclusion of the 2021–22 school year and was succeeded in the retitled position of Head of School by elementary principal and fellow Latin School alumnus Jason Gallagher.

 Location history

 Academics

 Boston Latin's motto is Sumus Primi, Latin for we are first.
-This is a double entendre, referring both to the school's date of founding and its academic stature.
+This has a double meaning, referring both to the school's date of founding and to its academic stature.
 Boston Latin has a history of pursuing the same standards as elite New England prep schools while adopting the egalitarian attitude of a public school.
 Academically, the school regularly outperforms public schools in affluent Boston suburbs, particularly as measured by the yearly MCAS assessment required of all Massachusetts public schools.
 In 2006, Brooklyn Latin School was founded in New York City, explicitly modeled on Boston Latin, borrowing much from its traditions and curriculum.
-In 2006, Washington Latin School was founded in Washington DC, also modeled on Boston Latin.
+In 2006, Washington Latin School was founded in Washington, D.C., also modeled on Boston Latin.